techybolek/flashcards-multistack/fullstack_nextjs/ROUTE_STRUCTURE.md

 - `/`
   Main entry point, handled by `src/app/page.tsx`.
-- `/generations`
+- `/generations/:id`
-  Likely a resource or feature page, with dynamic subroutes such as `/generations/[id]` for individual generation details.
+  Feature page, with dynamic subroutes such as `/generations/[id]` for individual generation details.
 - `/generate`
   Possibly a page for creating or generating new resources.
 - `/auth`